jinxynet/jinxynet/README.md

 # About Me
 Specialising in backend development.
-Studying how to automate processes using Bash for *NIX and PowerShell for Windows.
+Studying how to automate processes using Bash.
 🌐 https://161981890energypop-tbacw.wordpress.com/
 <br>